danih02/RAG-Pipeline-with-Google-OpenAI-Studio---Getting-recipes-from-German-Cookbook/README.md

 ## Overview

 The goal of this project is to enable users to ask questions about recipes in a scanned German cookbook and receive structured, context-aware answers.
-The pipeline combines classical keyword-based retrieval (BM25), semantic search (FAISS with sentence embeddings), and a powerful LLM to extract and summarize recipes—even when multiple recipes appear on a single page.
+The pipeline combines classical keyword-based retrieval (BM25), semantic search (FAISS with sentence embeddings), and a powerful LLM agent to extract and summarize recipes—even when multiple recipes appear on a single page.

+## Agent & RAG Architecture

+At the heart of this project is an **agent** that coordinates the RAG workflow:

+- **Hybrid Retrieval:** The agent uses both BM25 (keyword search) and FAISS (semantic search) to retrieve the most relevant recipe contexts from the cookbook.
+- **Context Assembly:** Retrieved passages are merged and filtered for relevance.
+- **Prompt Engineering:** The agent constructs a prompt that strictly instructs the LLM to answer only using the provided context, and always in German.
+- **LLM Orchestration:** The agent invokes Gemini 1.5 Pro via Google OpenAI Studio, ensuring answers are grounded in the cookbook and not hallucinated.
+- **Relevance Filtering:** The agent checks if the context is sufficient before generating an answer, and can abstain if the context is not relevant.

+This agent-driven RAG setup ensures robust, context-aware, and trustworthy answers to user queries about the cookbook.

 ## Features